-There does seem to be a misconception around home workouts in that they aren’t effective which, simply isn’t true.
+There seems to be a misconception around home workouts in that they aren’t effective which, simply isn’t true.
 Especially if they are done properly.

 Does soreness equal effectiveness?
 It doesn’t.
-It means that you’re doing things that your body isn’t used to doing.
+However, it does mean that you’re doing things that your body isn’t used to doing.
 Which is a good thing!